vmware/vmware-aria-operations-integration-sdk/docs/get_started.md

      PNG format and 256x256 pixels.
 An icon file can be added later by copying the icon to the root project directory and setting the value of the `"pak_icon"` key to the icon's file name in the `manifest.txt` file.

+8. `Select a template for your project`

+    `Sample Adapter`: Ideal for first-time users;
+    it comes with a template adapter that collects several objects and metrics from the container the adapter is running.
+    The template adapter has comments throughout its code that explain what the code does and how to customize it for your adapter.

+    `New Adapter`: Ideal for experienced users;
+    it comes without any examples, just the necessary code and comments to implement test connection, collection, adapter definition, and endpoints logic.

     For complete documentation of the `mp-init` tool including an overview of its output, see the [MP Initialization Tool Documentation](references/mp-init.md).

 ### Template Projects
 Every new project creates a file system that has the basic project structure required to develop and build a Management Pack.
 Each file and directory is discussed in depth in the [mp-init](references/mp-init.md) documentation. `app/adapter.py` is the adapter's entry point and the best starting point.
 Users can pick between two entry points when creating their project:
-- `Sample Adapter`: Ideal for first-time users;
-  it comes with a template adapter that collects several objects and metrics from the container the adapter is running.
-  The template adapter has comments throughout its code that explain what the code does and how to customize it for your adapter.

-- `New Adapter`: Ideal for experienced users;
-  it comes without any examples, just the necessary code and comments to implement test connection, collection, adapter definition, and endpoints logic.

 The methods inside the `adapter.py` are required, and should be modified to generate a custom adapter.
 Each method fulfills a request from the VMware Aria Operations collector, and can be tested individually using